Home About Us Contact Us

 Historical records show that while Thomas entrusted discipleship functions to five Namboodri Brahmin familes because of their education and literacy levels, members of the Dalit and Sudra communities embraced the faith in larger numbers than the upper caste Hindus of the time.

-The substantial growth of the Dalit and Sudra Christian population, however, took place during the colonial periods, with conversion taking place to Catholicism and Protestantism as well.
+The substantial growth of the Dalits and Sudra Christian population, however, took place during the colonial periods, with conversion taking place to Catholicism and Protestantism as well.

 The second minority community into which the Dalits converted was the Muslim community.